Mean Field Control with Poissonian Common Noise: A Pathwise Compactification Approach: Introduction

 Most existing studies on mean field models focus on the Brownian common noise.
-For MFC problems with Brownian common noise, to name a few, the dynamic programming principle has been established in Pham and Wei \cite{pham2017} under closed-loop controls, in Djete et al. \cite{Djete2022} with a non-Markovian framework and open-loop controls and in Denkert et al. \cite{Den24} by utilizing the randomization method; the viscosity solution and comparison principle of the HJB equation has been studied in Zhou et al. \cite{Zhou2024}; the limit theory and equivalence between different formulations has been investigated in Djete et al. \cite{Djete}; the time-inconsistent MFC under non-exponential discount and the characterization of the closed-loop time-consistent equilibrium have been discussed in Liang et al. \cite{LiangZY}.
+For MFC problems with Brownian common noise, to name a few, the dynamic programming principle has been established in Pham and Wei \cite{pham2017} under closed-loop controls, in Djete et al. \cite{Djete2022} with a non-Markovian framework and open-loop controls, and in Denkert et al. \cite{Den24} by utilizing the randomization method; the viscosity solution and comparison principle of the HJB equation has been studied in Zhou et al. \cite{Zhou2024}; the limit theory and equivalence between different formulations has been investigated in Djete et al. \cite{Djete}; the time-inconsistent MFC under non-exponential discount and the characterization of the closed-loop time-consistent equilibrium have been discussed in \cite{LiangZY}.
 For MFG problems with Brownian common noise, the strong mean field equilibrium (MFE) adapted to the common noise filtration has been established by analyzing the master equation in \cite{Ahuja}, \cite{Card} and \cite{Mou} under some regularity and monotonicity conditions.
-The probabilistic compactification approach has been proposed initially in Carmona et al. \cite{Carmona1} for MFG with drift control by discretizing the Brownian common noise in space and time and then taking a suitable limiting argument.
-As a result, the obtained MFE are called the weak MFE as they are not necessarily adapted to the common noise filtration.
-Later, the same discretization technique of common noise and different levels of generalizations in compactification arguments have been developed in various context such as Barrasso and Touzi \cite{BT22} for MFG with both drift and volatility control, Tangpi and Wang \cite{Tangpi24} for MFG of controls and random entry time and Burzoni and Campi \cite{Bcampi} for MFG with absorption, all compromised to the existence of weak MFE as in Carmona et al. \cite{Carmona1}.